InnerSourceCommons/managing-innersource-projects/introduction/framework.md

 ## Governance

-According to the Business Dictionary, governace is defined as:
+According to the Business Dictionary, governance is defined as:

 >Establishment of policies, and continuous monitoring
 >of their proper implementation, by the members of the